BYLinMou/Transculturalist/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Powered by OpenAI's GPT models
-- Built with Express.js and modern web technologies